John Amores: Personal life

 Amores is a resident of Pagsanjan, Laguna.
-John is the third of four children.
+He is the third of four children.
 His father worked as a tricycle and truck driver but later sold viands and vegetables with his mother for a living.
-He is married to Cylina Dicee with whom he has a daughter.
+He is married to Cylina Dicee with whom he has three children.
 Family issues at the time was cited among the factors which led to his outburst in the November 2022 JRU brawl.

 On September 25, 2024, Amores in the neighboring town of Lumban challenged a man in a fistfight and later alleged fired a gun on him over a disagreement over officiating in a prior basketball game.
 He alongside his brother surrendered to the police but posted bail for attempted homicide charges.
 The incident led to Amores' suspension from NorthPort in the PBA, and later a revocation of his license by the GAB.
+By May 2026, Amores has rendered mandatory community service and satisfied two mandatory neuro-psychiatric examinations to be eligible to reacquire a GAB license.
+The associated criminal charges has also been reportedly resolved.